slamgLuke/x86-64-learning/README.md

 ## About the projects

-Here are the projects I have collected in this repo, with a ranking of difficulty:
+Here are some of the projects I have collected in this repo, with a ranking of difficulty:

 | Project | Description | Difficulty |
 | --- | --- | --- |